RKL13/DS_OC_P5/README.md

 ### Mission

-We were asked to segment clients of an e-commerce platform using unsupervised models.
+We were asked to segment clients of an e-commerce platform using unsupervised models (clustering).

 As the segmentation had to be actionable by the marketing team, we needed to find the best trade-off between mathematically well-defined clusters and segment interpretability.